 Disclaimer: None of the recommendations on this list are medical recommendations.
 Please speak to your healthcare professional before changing your diet or making any choices based on the following information.

-If you strictly follow the keto diet, you may start to see results in the first week, but please note that everyone enters ketosis at a different rate according to various factors such as current diet, body composition, and exercise level.
+Please note that everyone enters ketosis at a different rate.
+If you strictly follow the keto diet, you may start to see results in the first week, but according to various factors such as current diet, body composition, and exercise level.
 While some transition into keto in 5 to 7 days on average, others might take 7 to 10 days.

 Processed foods are those that have been manipulated away from their original state.
 They are usually prepared by canning, drying, baking, freezing, or roasting with preservatives that chemically sustain form and flavor.